 On this site in 1789 a log meeting house was built.
 A graveyard lay to the back of it which still exists and where some of the town’s early residents were buried.
 The graveyard can be seen on the north side of our present parking lot and includes the remains of close friends of Bishop Francis Asbury who first preached here in 1783.
 Friends he noted visiting and working with were local preacher Elisha Phelps and preacher and Revolutionary War Veteran John Bell Tilden.
 Rev. Elisha Phelps wife Elizabeth was Granddaughter of Jost Hite (early land speculator) and daughter of Colonel John Hite of Revolutionary fame.
 Inez Virginia Steele was granddaughter to Thomas Steele, also buried here in 1834.
 Sons of the American Revolution (SAR) believes Thomas Steele supported the Revolutionary War by taking the Oath of Allegiance and donating provisions.
 The oldest tombstone dates to 1809 and the newest to 1906.

 There are currently 69 recorded burials in the graveyard and only 13 burials in the church cemetery after 1880.
-The Green Hill Cemetery began operations in 1873 and quickly became the Stephens City municipal burial ground.
+The Green Hill Cemetery was chartered in October 1874 and quickly became Stephens City’s most popular burial ground.
 Most churches began the process of transitioning their burials to Green Hill rather than the church graveyard.
 In fact, some of the older graves were exhumed and relocated to the new cemetery at Green Hill.
 The newer cemetery was considered an improvement and family plots were more easily established.
 The old church cemetery plots were blocked in by the burials of other families around them.
 In order to have families buried together, family plots were established at Green Hill and family members previously laid to rest in church graveyards were then moved to the new family plot.